CNA-Tech/PKS-Ninja/LabGuides/PodSecurityPolicy-PS6496/readme.md

   Normal  ScalingReplicaSet  78s   deployment-controller  Scaled up replica set busybox-69875b5488 to 3
 ```

 As you can see from the deployment, 0/3 replicas have been created.
 Let's take a deeper look by looking at the replica set.
-You can fetch the replica set id from the output from the previod command
+You can fetch the replica set id from the output from the previous command

 ```yaml
 $ kubectl describe rs busybox-69875b5488